 The species is also found in the northern regions of Mexico in Baja California, Querétaro and Sinaloa as well as Turner Island and Tiburón Island of the Gulf of California.

-Their prefered habitats are relatively open territories.
-Usually found in desert scrub, sand dunes, prairielands, rocky hillsides and open oak and pine woodlands.
+Their preferred habitats are relatively open territories.
+Usually found in desert scrub, sand dunes, prairie lands, rocky hillsides and open oak and pine woodlands.